jaspermutsaerts-paqt/adaptable-code/docs/2-separate-interfaces-subject.md

-Licenses are introduced, so we add a license method to the client interfaace
+Licenses are introduced, so we add a license method to the client interface

 ```php